jrkwon/agribot_ros/README.md

 ## Implementation and Contributors
 - Woojin Jeong, Ph.D., WApplE Cloud Co., Ltd., Korea
-- Youngseek Choe, Ph.D., Professor at Wonkwang University, Korea
+- Young Seek Cho, Ph.D., Professor at Wonkwang University, Korea
 - Elahe Delavari, Ph.D. student, in Electrical and Computer Engineering at the University of Michigan-Dearborn
 - Feeza Khanzada, Ph.D. student, in Electrical and Computer Engineering at the University of Michigan-Dearborn